sonos/torch-to-nnef/docs/tutos/2_nnef_archive.md

 approximate).
 This fragments allows to compose graph to 'compile' into smaller reusable blocks.
-`tract_gelu` is interesting because it is replaced on fly by `gelu` specific operator if it exist in selected registries and for your hardware
+`tract_gelu` is interesting because it is replaced on fly by `gelu` specific operator if it exist in selected registries and for your hardware.

 Finally there is the `network` which is the main entry point that will describe the inference computations to perform from inputs to outputs by calling operators and fragments,